ThomasBury/interpreter/README.md

 ![Avatar](sample_pic/bender_hex_mini.png)

-# Interpretation slides of the presentation given @ my company
+# Short presentation on model interpretation - pitfalls and scope

  - Definition and introduction
  - Discussion: is it achievable, is it useful, what's the difference between model interpretation and real-world interpretation